bobbui/order-management/README.md

 <img src="https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/add_Order-M.png" width="600">

 ###1)Keep track of all orders (total sales)
 All orders are displayed in a table, default sorted by order time in descending order.
+Date time is in UTC, not local time.
 -  View all orders on desktop:
 ![alt text](https://raw.githubusercontent.com/thangbn/order-management/master/screenshot/All_Orders.png "All orders on desktop")